ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 *Have I Been Squatted* retrieved and analysed source code from the *Global Profit* phishing platform, which provided visibility into both infrastructure and operations.
 Telegram webhook logs embedded within the platform exposed months of internal coordination between operators.

-Linguistic analysis of those logs indicates Armenian-speaking actors targeting companies in the logistics sector.
-Conversations reference impersonation of freight brokers, use of voice phishing, and deployment of remote management tools to access internal systems.
-The objective was consistent with cargo diversion.
+Linguistic analysis of those logs indicates Armenian-speaking operators targeting companies in the logistics sector.
+While the initial access vector is phishing, the conversations show a fraud workflow: impersonating carriers and brokers, bypassing verification calls using spoofed/virtual numbers, and coordinating access to freight systems.
+Multiple messages align with double-brokering mechanics (booking loads under a stolen carrier identity, obscuring the chain, and re-assigning or diverting freight).

 During infrastructure analysis, *Ctrl-Alt-Intel* identified a domain registration that linked the phishing panel to a Russian-registered email address.
 That same email appears linked to corporate records of potentially linked logistics and warehousing LLCs that reported over **14.3 billion rubles** (**$180+ million USD**) in annual revenue within 2024.